WiX-Toolset-Pills-15mg/Rollback-Custom-Action/doc/article/README.md

 At this level, we need to take care of two things:

-- The normal custom action must have `Execute="deferred"`.
+- The normal custom action must have `Execute="deferred"` attribute.
-  - The rollback mechanism does not work with immediate custom actions.
+  - As we said previously, the rollback mechanism does not work with immediate custom actions.
-- The rollback custom action must have `Execute="rollback"`.
+- The rollback custom action must have `Execute="rollback"` attribute.

 ## Step 3 - Installation sequence